oliviajobradley/oliviajobradley.github.io/content/portfolio/rover.md

 weight = 3
 +++

-For the final Fundamentals of Robotics project, our team (Isabella Abilheira, Chris Allum, Olivia Jo Bradley, Oscar De La Garza, Nabih Estefan, Maya Sivanandan) was tasked with creating a rover that could complete several autonomous missions in The O, the center courtyard of Olin’s campus.
+For the final Fundamentals of Robotics project, our team created a rover that could complete several autonomous missions in The O, the center courtyard of Olin’s campus.
 <!--more-->
 ![Team Image][1]
 The three main challenges were: navigation of unobstructed terrain, docking in a supply station, and delivering a payload to a dropbox.